 Final Thoughts

-Research indicates that eating a nutritious diet and engaging in healthy lifestyle practices fosters a better functioning immune system.
+Research indicates that eating a nutritious diet and engaging in healthy lifestyle practices fosters a better-functioning immune system.
 This can help protect against infections, such as superbugs and immune-related noncommunicable diseases.

-Moreover, doctors recommend such practices for everyone, not just people seeking to improve immunity, as they promote optimal general health.
+Doctors recommend such practices for everyone, not just people seeking to improve immunity, as they promote optimal general health.